chris-wood/draft-bar-cfrg-spake2plus/draft-bar-cfrg-spake2plus.md

 making this protocol more robust than balanced PAKEs which don't benefit from Password Hashing Functions to the same extent.

-This augmented property is especially valuable in scenarios where the execution of the protocol is constrained and the adversary cannot not query the salt of the password hash function ahead of the attack.
+This augmented property is especially valuable in scenarios where the execution of the protocol is constrained and the adversary cannot query the salt of the password hash function ahead of the attack.
 Constraints may consist in being in physical proximity through a local network or when initiation of the protocol requires a first authentication factor.